-The IRS sends CP01A to inform you that you have been assigned an identity protection personal identification number (IP PIN) to use when filing your tax return for the tax year shown on the notice.
+You have been assigned an identity protection personal identification number (IP PIN) to use when filing your tax return for the tax year shown on the notice.

-Type of Notice: Account information or change
+Type of notice: Account information or change

-Other tax problem areas: IRS return and account problems
+Also see: IRS return and account problems

 Why you received IRS Notice CP01A

 - You notified the IRS of your identity theft and an ID theft indicator was placed on your account.

 - The IRS sent the CP01A to provide you with an Identity Protection Personal Identification Number (IP PIN) for you to record on your next tax return.
 Using the IP PIN will prevent a tax return, filed by another individual using your Social Security Number, from being processed by the IRS.
 This number is only valid for one tax year.

 Want more help?